 - Work with a reputable solar panel contractor to ensure the installation is done right.

 - Read the entire contract and warranty before signing.

 - Interview multiple potential solar panel contractors before making the final decision about whom to hire.

-Homeowners who are installing their own insulation should consult with a contractor to ensure the work is done correctly.
+Homeowners who are installing better insulation should consult with a contractor to ensure the work is done correctly.
 If the insulation is installed in a way that it covers ventilation holes in the attic, it can lead to moisture problems and may even cause mold or mildew to grow.

-Installing a steel-entry door on the home is an inexpensive, high-ROI change that can improve a home's energy efficiency.
-Steel-entry doors are typically insulated in their core, which prevents energy from leaking out of the home.
-On cold winter days, the steel-entry door may prevent warm air in the home from escaping.
-On hot summer days, the steel door may help keep cool air in the home, thus maintaining a cooler temperature in the house.
+Installing a steel front door on the home is an inexpensive high-ROI change that can improve a home's energy efficiency.
+Steel entry doors are typically insulated in their core, which prevents energy from leaking out of the home.
+On cold winter days, the steel door may prevent warm air in the home from escaping.
+On hot summer days, the door may help keep cool air in the home, thus maintaining a cooler temperature in the house.